 For seven years in a row, Kristyn and I have had the privilege of touring the country with our Irish Christmas concert.
-Filled with Irish reels, cultural Irish dance, the choral sounds of the season and, of course, rich congregational singing of carols old and new, we have enjoyed working with many special guests along the way, such as Heather Headley, John Patitucci, David Kim, Laura Story, Ricky Skaggs and many others.
+Irish reels, cultural Irish dance, the choral sounds of the season and, of course, rich congregational singing of carols old and new fill the concert.
+We have enjoyed working with many special guests along the way, such as Heather Headley, John Patitucci, David Kim, Laura Story, Ricky Skaggs and many others.

 But this year, a very unexpected guest has been added to the talented lineup: Martin Luther.

-Obviously, he will not be tuning the piano, checking the microphones during sound check, or taking the stage to lead one of the carols.
+Obviously, he will not be tuning the piano.
+Or check the microphones during sound check.
+Or take the stage to lead one of the carols.
 Even so, Luther’s influence has drastically altered the direction of our show.
-As we have been celebrating the 500th year of the Reformation, our hearts have been reminded and reawakened to the authenticity of the pure gospel that transformed the Europe of Luther’s lifetime, and through which Christ has continued to transform countless lives ever since.
+As we have been celebrating the 500th year of the Reformation, our hearts have been reminded and reawakened to the authenticity of the pure gospel that transformed the Europe of Luther’s lifetime.
+Through which Christ has continued to transform countless lives ever since.
+We have a holiday reformation.

-Congregational singing was considered a heretical act at the time of the Reformation, but Luther had come to realize what the prophets and early church fathers had known, namely, that congregational singing is a biblically vital component to sustaining the gospel in the hearts of God’s people.
+Congregational singing was considered a heretical act at the time of the Reformation.
+But Luther had come to realize what the prophets and early church fathers had known.
+Congregational singing is a biblically vital component to sustaining the gospel in the hearts of God’s people.

 There is no better time of the year to sing together as a family or as a congregation than Christmas.
-And considering that many of the most well-written, theologically-rich hymns of the faith happen to also be Christmas carols, we knew what we had to do—we set out to “reform” our Christmas show.
+Many of the most well-written, theologically-rich hymns of the faith happen to also be Christmas carols.
+We knew what we had to do—we set out to “reform” our Christmas show.

 In truth, there is almost nothing more immediately recallable than a beautiful melody paired with a thoughtfully-crafted and theologically-rich text.
 To miss both components is to miss out on the fullness of beauty and diversity reflected in creation itself.
 Whereas musical style can be a divisive and oftentimes confusing issue in churches, we find the answer to be found in singing great songs that can be carried for life—old or new.